Miryeong1235/COMM2216-user-guide/docs/create_new_table.md

 5. Click a left thunder icon to run the queries.
 ![run queries](/img/run_query.png)

+!!! info
+    You will see the status of queries in Action Output.
+Green check marks mean good, yellow triangles mean warning.
+Red is error.

+!!! warning

+    You only have to run the queries once.
 6. Right click on the schema you created and select [Refresh All] to refresh the schema.
 7. Click the triangle to see a table list you have created.
 8. Close the editor tab where you wrote the queries.